Nordic (tug): Engine and propulsion

 The ship is fitted with two MTU 20V8000M71L plants in an anti-gas operational mode, two MTU 12V4000 auxiliary engines for driving the two main electrical generators and another Diesel engine by MAN which powers the emergency generator.

 The Nordic has been prepared to operate in a flammable or harmful atmosphere, e.g. after a tanker accident.
 Among other safety measures, such cases involve the shutting down of the turbochargers so that compressed air inside them may not be ignited.
 However, this reduces the engine power.
 A seawater cooling of the exhaust system reduces the temperature of the exhaust fumes to 135 °C.

 The propulsion is diesel-mechanical via a gearbox and shaft device by Flender AG onto two controllable-pitch propellers by Berg Propulsion which are mounted inside Kort nozzle frames.

+Fairplay Towage

+Fairplay Towage is a towing shipping company headquartered in Hamburg.
+It is also the parent company of the Fairplay Towage Group, which is active in several European countries through subsidiaries and investments.
+The Fairplay Group includes, among others, the Hamburg shipyard Theodor Buschmann GmbH & Co. (ship repairs and special steel construction for the offshore industry), the Rostock-based BBB Schlepp- und Hafendienst GmbH (port and short-sea towing services) and Borchard Schiffahrts GmbH (administration of real estate).
+The former main competitor, the Bugsier shipping company, has been part of the group since 2017.

+The Baltic the main emergency tuck boat of the German Baltic Fleet was built at the Spanish Astilleros Armon dockyard in Vigo and is also owned and operated by Faiplay.